-- After-Hours Calls— After-hours calls often deal with what patients perceive to be acute problems and may lead to litigation if they result in poor outcomes or hospitalization.
-That is why this is extremely important for patient safety and risk management.
+After-hours calls often deal with what patients perceive to be acute problems and may lead to litigation if they result in poor outcomes or hospitalization.
+That is why this topic is extremely important for patient safety and risk management.
 All after-hours calls must be recorded.

 Telephone encounters continue to be an essential part of patient care, and proper internal procedures and guidelines help to mitigate risk and reinforce patient safety.